-We teach the benefits of using a journal to track our journey and experience, provide opportunities to learn different forms of meditation, and participate in other small group learning exercises.
+We learn how to use a spiritual journal to track our journey and experience, provide opportunities to learn different forms of meditation, and take part in other small group learning exercises.
 In this phase, we begin to explore the subconscious mind, identifying our strengths and opportunities for growth.
-The awaking phase is also a preparation phase that ensures participants are “ready” to learn more profound practices.
+The awaking phase is also a preparation phase that ensures participants are “ready” to learn.

-Alternating movement with stillness is an integral component of the journey.
-Once you build the habit you will alternate action and rest with every component of your life.
+You can see why alternating movement with stillness is an integral component of the journey.
+Once you build the habit, you will alternate action and rest with every component of your life.

 Phase Two ― Transforming